parthahere001/Intern-task/README.md

 ### Prerequisites

-Make sure to have Python (version 3.0.0 or onwards) and Virtual env set up on your local device To view the data being saved to the MongoDB database use MongoDB Compass
+Make sure to have Python (version 3.0.0 or onwards) and Virtual env set up on your local device.
+To view the data being saved to the MongoDB database use MongoDB Compass